-The training addresses skills across four subject areas: pedagogical, didactic, musical, and workshop leadership.
+Our training programs address skills across four subject areas: pedagogical, didactic, musical, and workshop leadership.

 Pedagogical skills refer to the behavior and attitude of the workshop leader.
 Strong pedagogical skills can enhance emotional and social well-being, receptiveness of participants, and feeling of safety within the group.
 These are crucial in (post) conflict areas.
 The workshop leader uses didactic skills to transfer knowledge and build competence within the group.
 This refers to the how of leadership.
 Workshop leadership skills define the preparation needed to carry out a workshop.
 This involves preparation of the structure and content of the workshop, ensuring optimal environmental conditions, and taking an inventory of the materials needed.

 We focus on how to use music as a tool for peace-building and social change.
-This requires a high degree of musicianship from the trainees as the training.
 We do not provide musical instruction per se, rather we use musical activities such as drum circle facilitation, singing, movement, songwriting, and improvisation in order to illustrate and fully utilize the power of music and nurture a culture of nonviolence.

 Our Training of Trainers prepares participants to be able to train other workshop leaders using these principles.